Frequently asked questions

 Is your book’s legal disclaimer legit?
 Or just a formality?

 The disclaimer is meant to be completely serious, legally binding, and not disingenuous.
-I plan on hiring a lawyer to make sure it’s solid before release.
-For now, ChatGPT has been serving as my wonderful pseudo-legal counsel.

 What was your main legal concern?

 My primary concern was accidentally engaging in defamation: the spreading of false statements that could damage someone’s reputation.
-However, since this book is “fictional,” potential defamation claims shouldn’t apply.
+However, since this book is technically “fictional,” potential defamation claims shouldn’t apply.

 Does the First Amendment protect your book?